Core-Bioinformatics/krzak_et_al_2025/README.md

-- `Analysis script` - R scripts for generating all steps of the analysis
+- `Scripts` - R scripts for generating all steps of the analysis

 - `CyTOF data` - folder containing all CyTOF data used in this study